Split Switchback Housing

 Client

-Boston, MassachusettsServices
+Boston, MassachusettsAward

-2020 Rotch Prize, Runner-UpRelated Work
+2020 Rotch Prize, Runner-UpServices

-A test bed for house ideas
+_A test bed for new models of communal living

 When working on them we jump between plan, section, and model.
 We often work on several at a time, and we’ve found the multiplicity of options within a house and across houses simultaneously to be freeing.
-Its helped us to shed preciousness and embrace the aspects of architecture we love: embedding the concept into the core of the architecture (structure, organization, light) and imagining new modes of living.
+It’s helped us to shed preciousness and embrace the aspects of architecture we love: embedding the concept into the core of the architecture (structure, organization, light) and imagining new modes of living.

 When working on them we jump between plan, section, and model.
 We often work on several at a time, and we’ve found the multiplicity of options within a house and across houses simultaneously to be freeing.
-Its helped us to shed preciousness and embrace the aspects of architecture we love: embedding the concept into the core of the architecture (structure, organization, light) and imagining new modes of living.
+It’s helped us to shed preciousness and embrace the aspects of architecture we love: embedding the concept into the core of the architecture (structure, organization, light) and imagining new modes of living.

 Grid House ︎︎︎